wilsonte-umich/mdi-suite-template/README.md

 [click here to create a new suite repository from this template](https://github.com/MiDataInt/mdi-suite-template/generate).

 You will be prompted for the user and name of the repository you would like to create.
-We recommend **NAME-mdi-tools** as the name of your repository, replacing 'NAME' with a specific, informative name of your choosing, e.g., 'johndoelab'.
+We recommend **NAME-mdi-tools**, replacing 'NAME' with a specific, informative name of your choosing, e.g., 'johndoelab'.

 ### Copy and use the _template pipeline or app